 J. D. Salinger, “The Catcher in the Rye”

-Part Two: quotes from the cinema of Peter Lorre
+Part Two: quotes from characters played by Peter Lorre

 I, a poor peasant, have conquered science.
 Why can't I conquer love?

 Professor Gogol, "Mad Love"

 I am here, free as the wind, a fountain of extraordinary knowledge, splendidly corrupt and eager to be of profitable service.

 DANNY (Victor McLaglen): You mean you croaked a guy?

 PROFESSOR STURM (Peter Lorre): What else was I to do?
 I am so little and he was such a large man--as big as you!